Q:Where is your hometown?

 Q:What are you studying at the D’Amore-McKim School of Business and what is your graduation year?

-Q:What do/did you do in your corporate residency?
-What are/were your responsibilities?
-How did you impact the business?
+Q:What are you doing in your corporate residency?
+What are your responsibilities and how your work impacting the business?

 A:I am currently a healthcare consultant at MedPanel Inc., a company and group of people I have learned a lot from.
 The ambitious, focused environment encourages my own entrepreneurial ethos, in that, I am always looking to grow and become more.
 The never-stop attitude is quite contagious.
 During residency, I have been fortunate enough to consult with some of the leading global pharmaceutical and biotech companies, as well first-class hospitals, in order to help them get a late-stage drug to market effectively, or glean key insights to improve therapies for very serious medical conditions.
 Through this, I have learned so much about the medical field, and have been able to experience how rewarding it is to help improve the lives of others through business.
 This experience has also exposed me to the tools required to manage the operations of a company.

 Q:What skills are you building at D’Amore-McKim that you are using in your corporate residency or will use in your future career?